A client asked, “How would I know if something in my refrigerator is still good or if it has gone bad?”

-Three times in the past two years, my husband suffered from food poisoning or had a negative reaction to something he ate after dining out at a restaurant or other eatery.
+Three times my husband suffered from food poisoning or had a negative reaction to something he ate after dining out at a restaurant or other eatery.

 Each time he asked me to taste his food or he would put a little piece of it on my plate to share what he was eating.

 And then, I would put a small piece of it into my mouth to taste it.

 On each of the occasions he suffered from food poisoning, I said to him, “I don’t like it.
 It’s got an odd smell and flavor,” and I didn’t eat any more of it.

 My hubby, unfortunately, has a voracious appetite.
 Even if something tastes a little bit off, he’ll bypass his senses to get that food into his stomach—not a good practice.

 But, he’s not alone.
 Lots of people do this.